Skip to main content

 What is convenience sampling?

-Convenience sampling is a popular type of non-probability sampling that allows researchers to collect information from the most accessible study participants.
-Businesses often resort to this type of research when they need quick results, wish to conduct a preliminary study, or are limited by time and financial resources.
+Convenience sampling is a popular type of non-probability sampling that lets researchers collect information from the most accessible study participants.
+Businesses often turn to it when they need quick results, want to conduct a preliminary study, or are limited by time and financial resources.

 For instance, a researcher studying the effect of a new drug may choose participants from a nearby hospital rather than from the general population.
-This location provides fast and easy access to qualified participants.
-Since randomized participant selection isn't necessary for this kind of research, the researcher can work with any patient willing to participate in the study.
+The location provides fast and easy access to qualified participants.
+Since randomized selection isn’t necessary for this kind of research, the researcher can work with any patient willing to participate.

 • To get a feel for the market